-Back on ground level the city feels greatly divided, politically on the streets it’s become a war between the far left and the far right vying for the city’s space and attention, whilst all faith in the, often labelled ‘corrupt’ middle has turned to hatred and despair.
-Physically the city is divided in to safe and unsafe areas and we’re told which parts to avoid, against advice we wander through these streets which feel foreign to Greece but familiar to areas I’m used to in the UK, Asian hardware or bric-a-brac stores in run down buildings line the streets, a Chinese supermarket, groups of Pakistani men exchange conversation on the street, a wonderful Thai restaurant (we couldn’t resist a trip back to at night) and yes, we see a junkie passed out on the streets, but this is also the area where all the city’s art galleries reside.
-This is perhaps a strong example of cheap rents in a – labelled- ‘dodgy’ area often equal a vivid, exciting, art scene.
-I am aware of the problems with the spiraling immigration numbers in Greece but I cannot help that feel that fear itself is not helping the situation, we are told one story by a Greek friend of a terrifying encounter with an immigrant in this area of the city which installed in my imagination the impression of a far out zombie-esque encounter.
+Back on ground level the city feels greatly divided.
+Politically, on the streets it’s become a war between the far left and the far right vying for the city’s space and attention, whilst all faith in the often labelled ‘corrupt’ middle has turned to hatred and despair.
+Spatially the city is mapped in to safe and unsafe areas and we’re told which parts to avoid.
+Against advice we wander through these streets that feel foreign to Greece but familiar to the UK, Asian hardware or bric-a-brac stores in run down buildings line the streets, a Chinese supermarket, groups of Pakistani men exchange conversation on the street, a wonderful Thai restaurant (we couldn’t resist a trip back to at night).
+And yes, we see a junkie passed out on the streets, but this is also the area where all the city’s art galleries reside.
+Perhaps a strong example of cheap rents in a – labelled- ‘dodgy’ area often equalling a vivid, exciting, art scene.
+I am aware of the problems with the spiralling immigration numbers in Greece but I cannot help feel that fear itself is not helping the situation.
+We are told one story by a Greek friend of a terrifying encounter with an immigrant in this area of the city which installed in my imagination the impression of a far out zombie-esque encounter.

 And so, my original reason for visiting Athens is a trip to the 4th Athens Biennale (AB4).
-Appropriately housed largely in the city’s former stock exchange building, this years event entitled ‘Agora’ chooses to focus on not only the present situation in Greece but with eyes firmly looking into the future as it asks the question ‘what’s next’?
-Agora, in ancient Greek meaning a public open space for gatherings or markets reflects the Biennale’s dynamics, this year ran as a collective group of artists, curators, theorists and practitioners rather then a sole director, and the display, which was not to be a static exhibition but an evolving process of workshops, performances, collaborations and screenings, seeking audience participation as it explores new ways of thinking and imagining solutions for the economic crisis and the future of Greece.
-In this way the Biennale seeks to be a positive and constructive action, I admired this greatly, an ensemble of various fixed artworks span the building which put the situation in Greece into global context, but the heart of the exhibition, the agora, focusing mainly on Greece is located in the main hall.
-A former ‘market’ the Stock Exchange Building itself was wonderful to wander around, a building of crumbling grandeur, abandoned, and somewhat haunted by economic ghosts, the energy of the place, the decisions which would have taken place there.. the collapse.. all felt present in the building’s architecture.
-Likewise the private view carried an usual heightened energy, which felt more like a gathering than a traditional preview (in a good way).
+Appropriately housed largely in the city’s former stock exchange building, this years event entitled ‘Agora’ chooses to focus not only on the present situation in Greece, but with eyes firmly looking into the future as it asks the question ‘what’s next?’.
+Agora, in ancient Greek meaning a public open space for gatherings or markets reflects the Biennale’s dynamics, this year run as a collective group of artists, curators, theorists and practitioners rather then a sole director, and the display, which was not to be a static exhibition but an evolving process of workshops, performances, collaborations and screenings.
+Seeking audience participation as it explores new ways of thinking and imagining solutions for the economic crisis and the future of Greece.
+In this way the Biennale seeks to be a positive and constructive action, I admired this greatly.
+An ensemble of various fixed artworks span the building which put the situation in Greece into a global context, but the heart of the exhibition, the agora, focusing mainly on Greece is located in the main hall.
+A former ‘market’, the Stock Exchange Building itself was wonderful to wander around, a building of crumbling grandeur, abandoned, and somewhat haunted by economic ghosts, the energy of the place, the decisions which would have taken place there.. the collapse.. all felt present in the building’s architecture.
+Likewise the private view carried an unusual heightened energy, which felt more like a gathering than a traditional preview (in a good way).

 This brings me to my final thought, as wonderful as AB4s intentions are, the buzz I felt on the opening and the aptness of the festival’s space, one niggling thought remained in my mind after leaving Athens.
 This was not whether the biennale would actually make any difference, as I believe that the nature of AB4’s active process is extremely important regardless of any outcome, but was the question of how much the biennale would actually be able engage with the general public of Athens, and not just the city’s artists and usual arts audience?
 In truth, this question hangs over most art festivals and exhibitions but feels especially crucial to the theme of AB4, and what it was trying to collectively achieve.
 I wondered if housing the exhibition in just two spaces in the city could be a limitation for the biennale and its potential for chance public encounters, and whether use of the city’s public space in some way would have been interesting – which, granted, is already a (no longer blank) canvas with graffiti slogans and protests.